 Change existing Section 4.

 Section 4.
-A quorum for the transaction of business at regular or special meetings of the members of the Foundation shall consist of ten percent more than one-half (10%) (1/2) of the voting members Board of Trustees of the Foundation, or a minimum of twenty-five (25) voting members, whichever is less.
+A quorum for the transaction of business at regular or special meetings of the members of the Foundation shall consist of ten percent more than one-half (10%) (1/2) of the voting members Board of Trustees of the Foundation, with a minimum of 3 Trustees present., or a minimum of twenty-five (25) voting members, whichever is less.

 ARTICLE VII: BOARD OF TRUSTEES